Updated at 10:00am • July 31 2020 • Chloe from Kraywoods

 You’ll be surprised to know that not all sunglasses are equipped with lenses that filter out 100% of the sun’s harmful Ultraviolet (UV) rays.
-How will you know whether or not your sunglasses are protecting your eyes well enough from the negative effects of sun exposure?
+So how do you find out whether your sunglasses are protecting your eyes well enough from the harmful effects of sun exposure?

-Here are five ways to determine the quality of your sunglasses and whether or not your eyes are getting all the protection they need.
+Here are eight ways to determine the quality of your sunglasses and make sure your eyes are getting all the protection they need.

-If you have a UV flashlight at home, then you can use it to test the quality of your sunglasses.
+If you have a UV flashlight at home, you can use it to test your sunglasses' quality.
 Shine the light against any paper money.
 When the watermark from the bill lights up, put your sunglasses in front of it.
 If it disappears, it has UV protection.
-You can watch this video to see a demonstration of the UV protection test with a UV light.

 Yes, sunglasses do have an expiration date.
 The typical expiration of a pair of sunglasses is when it reaches two years and above.
 Sunglasses expire because when they’re exposed to UV rays over time, the UV protection coating on the lens gets damaged and becomes no longer effective.

-Polarized sunglasses are very highly recommended when choosing a pair of good quality sunglasses, however keep in mind that there are a few circumstances where polarized lenses may be less appropriate such as night driving, viewing LCD screens, auto dashboards, clocks and instrument displays.
-To learn more about the advantages of polarized sunglasses and the difference between polarized and non-polarized sunglasses on our blog!
+Polarized sunglasses are strongly recommended if you're looking to buy a pair of good quality sunglasses.
+However, keep in mind that there are a few circumstances where polarized lenses may be less appropriate such as night driving, viewing LCD screens, auto dashboards, clocks and instrument displays.
+You can find out more about the advantages of polarized sunglasses and the difference between polarized and non-polarized sunglasses on our blog!

-Now that you know the 5 things to look out for when evaluating the quality of sunglasses, you’re ready to purchase one of your own that will truly protect your eyes from the sun’s harmful UV rays and all the risks related to sun exposure.
+Now that you know what to look out for when evaluating the quality of sunglasses, you’re ready to purchase a pair of good quality sunglasses that will truly protect your eyes from the sun’s harmful UV rays and all the risks related to sun exposure.
 You can find out all the reasons to invest in high-end sunglasses on our blog.